 People have lost confidence in the dollar as the government has proven its irresponsibility by not paying back its debt.
 And every day those debts aren't paid is another day of slow death.

-Middle-class America is vanishing into thin air as wages stagnate and Americans' savings are plunging to all-time lows.
+Middle-class America is vanishing into thin air as wages have barely passed where they were two decades ago and Americans' savings are plunging to all-time lows.

 Roughly a third of the country relies on handouts (perhaps by design to placate millions of disgruntled constituents): nearly 50 million people are on food stamps, 10 million are on disability, and millions more are taking drugs prescribed for “depression.”